 Afternoon tea set w/ matcha green tea lattes at Boston Public Library

 -For the little ones: Boston has fun options for the entire family!
 For free family activities I recommend the children and toddler’s room at the Boston Public Library which includes a large play area.
-There is a great playground with lots of activity stations along the Charles River Esplanade, though it’s more for slightly older kids.
+There are several great playgrounds along the Charles River Esplanade, with different ones for toddlers ranging from more adventurous older kids.
 Other family-friendly activities we always recommend are the New England Aquarium, Boston Children’s Museum and the Museum of Science.

 – Take a Duck Tour which is an amphibious vehicle that hits up most of the city’s major landmarks, then plops into the Charles river to show a bit of Boston via water.

-– Catch a Red Sox game at Fenway Park, then chow down at one of the many nearby food options on Peterborough Street (Rod Thai Family Taste, El Pelon Mexican, Sushi Kappo) afterwards.
+– Catch a Red Sox game at Fenway Park, then chow down at one of the many nearby food options on Peterborough Street (Rod Thai Family Taste, El Pelon Mexican, Basho) afterwards.

 – Explore the Boston Harbor islands via ferry or boat tour.
 Recommended for history buffs (hotspots include war forts and a historic lighthouse) or hikers, not those seeking beachy sand to sunbathe on.